pscally1005/pscally1005.github.io/_posts/delete/2024-04-01-fish-chips.markdown

 - Coat the fish in your breading. <a href='https://amzn.to/3Hdg0gk'>Lightly spray</a> the basket with oil, and add to the <a href='https://amzn.to/3FuWETp'>air fryer</a>. <a href='https://amzn.to/3Hdg0gk'>Lightly spray</a> the top, and <a href='https://amzn.to/3FuWETp'>air fry</a> for about 6 minutes at 400F
 Notes:
 - The fish and chips should take the same time to cook, so you can do them together next to each other.
 That's why this recipe is only 1 serving, as the <a href='https://amzn.to/3FuWETp'>air fryer</a> can only fit one portion at a time.
 If you want to scale this up, I would recommend tripling it (3 servings), and doing the fries first.
-Transfer the fries to a wire rack to stay crisp, and then cook your 3 fish filets
+Transfer the fries to a <a href='https://amzn.to/4qQNmn2'>wire rack</a> to stay crisp, and then cook your 3 fish filets
 - <img src='/assets/Food/Fish/Fish Chips/fish-chips-7.jpg' alt='' class='instruction-image'>
 ---